AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/30-Manage AODocs documents/00-Overview.md

 ## Before you begin

 If you haven't yet, make sure you familiarize yourself with the [key concepts of the AODocs universe](https://support.aodocs.com/hc/en-us/articles/115005405943-AODocs-basic-terms).
-Also, part of this section is devoted to help you [create some test files and folders](#heading=h.x1k4y4foz0cu) to work with in your Google Drive: the files are going to become attachments to the AODocs documents you're about to create.
+Also, if you don't follow this section in sequence, one page is devoted to help you [create some test files and folders](#heading=h.x1k4y4foz0cu) to work with in your Google Drive: the files are going to become attachments to the AODocs documents you're about to create.

 ## What you'll do